beatrizzchen/beatrizzchen/README.md

 Below are some final projects I've worked on throughout the years, including both at my home university and at Shanghai's Fudan University during study abroad.

-Checked out my [LinkedIn](https://linkedin.com/in/beatrizchenm/) to connect and my [Portfolio](https://rosettarietastone.my.canva.site/bchenmai) to see some cool things I've created!
+Check out my [LinkedIn](https://linkedin.com/in/beatrizchenm/) to connect and my [Portfolio](https://rosettarietastone.my.canva.site/bchenmai) to see some cool things I've created!